gigatskhondia/algorithms/README.md

 # algorithms
-The repository shall contain main CS and DS algorithms
+The repository contains some CS and ML algorithms